 This underscores the importance of collecting comprehensive user analytics, as a user’s actions often speak far louder than their words.
 Analytics capture data from actual user habits, giving you the insight you need to make informed decisions on how and where to alter your application’s UI in order to deliver a more positive and engaging user experience.

 It’s good practice to plan for major quarterly updates in response to analytics and user feedback.
-However, it should be noted that some companies may opt for more frequent updates, particularly in cases where you’re taking a phased approach to your app’s development.
+However, it should be noted that some companies may opt for more frequent recommended updates, particularly in cases where you’re taking a phased approach to your app’s development.

 How Much Should I Budget for App Maintenance Annually?

 On average, you can expect to spend anywhere from 10 to 30 percent of the original development fee on annual maintenance projects.
-So, if your app came at a cost of $100,000, you would want to budget anywhere from $10,000 to $30,000 to cover long-term maintenance and updates.
+So, if your app came at a cost of $100,000, you would want to budget anywhere from $10,000 to $30,000 to cover long-term maintenance and necessary updates.
 Overall, you can expect monthly updates, although there may also be periods without major changes, followed by a couple months with several significant alterations.

 A number of sources peg the industry average at 20% for annual maintenance and update costs.
 That would translate into an annual maintenance budget of $20,000 on a $100,000 app.
-But every app’s requirements are slightly different, so it’s best to speak with your developer about what to expect in terms of updates.
+But every app’s requirements are slightly different, so it’s best to speak with your developer about what to expect in terms of recommended mobile app updates.
 Some apps need frequent updates, while others require only minimal maintenance.
 You’ll also need to consider whether you opted for a phased implementation of various features, as this increases the long-term cost (since you’ve lowered the initial development cost by foregoing many of the features you plan to ultimately include).

 Do You Offer App Maintenance Services?